uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 <!-- page 309 -->### Canada’s national archives: Sharing Aboriginal history versus keeper of state records

-As Canada’s national archives, Library and Archives Canada (LAC) has a dual function with regard to its holdings on Aboriginal peoples.
+As Canada’s national archives, Library and Archives Canada (=|LAC=Library and Archives Canada=) has a dual function with regard to its holdings on Aboriginal peoples.
 It is both a public history institution tasked with making documents relevant to Aboriginal history accessible to the public, and it is the custodian of federal government departmental historical records.

-In 2005, LAC issued a “Collection Development Framework,” which set out the principles and practices that would guide the institution’s acquisitions and preservation of its holdings.
+In 2005, =|LAC=Library and Archives Canada= issued a “Collection Development Framework,” which set out the principles and practices that would guide the institution’s acquisitions and preservation of its holdings.
 The framework made specific commitments regarding materials related to Aboriginal peoples.

-> LAC recognizes the contributions of Aboriginal peoples to the documentary heritage of Canada, and realizes that, in building its collection of materials, it must take into account the diversity of Aboriginal cultures, the relationship the Government of Canada has with Aboriginal peoples, and the unique needs and realities of Aboriginal communities.
+> =|LAC=Library and Archives Canada= recognizes the contributions of Aboriginal peoples to the documentary heritage of Canada, and realizes that, in building its collection of materials, it must take into account the diversity of Aboriginal cultures, the relationship the Government of Canada has with Aboriginal peoples, and the unique needs and realities of Aboriginal communities.
 The development of a national strategy will be done in consultation and collaboration with Aboriginal communities and organizations, and will respect the ways in which indigenous knowledge and heritage is preserved or ought to be preserved and protected within or outside of Aboriginal communities.[^148]

-Library and Archives Canada has developed various guides and resources related to researching Aboriginal heritage.[^149] But a fundamental tension exists between LAC’s public education mandate to work collaboratively with Aboriginal peoples to document their cultural and social history versus its legal obligation to serve the state.
+Library and Archives Canada has developed various guides and resources related to researching Aboriginal heritage.[^149] But a fundamental tension exists between =|LAC=Library and Archives Canada=’s public education mandate to work collaboratively with Aboriginal peoples to document their cultural and social history versus its legal obligation to serve the state.
 This tension is most evident where archived documents are relevant to various historical injustices involving Aboriginal peoples.
-Historical records housed in LAC have been used extensively as evidence by both Aboriginal claimants and Crown defendants in litigation involving residential schools, Treaties, Aboriginal title and rights cases, and land claims.
+Historical records housed in =|LAC=Library and Archives Canada= have been used extensively as evidence by both Aboriginal claimants and Crown defendants in litigation involving residential schools, Treaties, Aboriginal title and rights cases, and land claims.

-In the case of documents related to residential schools, the problems associated with LAC’s dual function became apparent during the litigation period prior to the Settlement Agreement.
+In the case of documents related to residential schools, the problems associated with =|LAC=Library and Archives Canada=’s dual function became apparent during the litigation period prior to the Settlement Agreement.
-During this time, with regard to its public education mandate, LAC produced “Native Residential Schools in Canada: A Selective Bibliography” in 2002, and assisted Aboriginal people, academics, and other researchers who wished to access these holdings.[^150]
+During this time, with regard to its public education mandate, =|LAC=Library and Archives Canada= produced “Native Residential Schools in Canada: A Selective Bibliography” in 2002, and assisted Aboriginal people, academics, and other researchers who wished to access these holdings.[^150]
-But, because the residential schools litigation put the federal government in the position of being the major defendant in the court cases, the overriding priority for LAC, as the custodian of federal government departmental records, was to meet its legal obligations to the Crown.
+But, because the residential schools litigation put the federal government in the position of being the major defendant in the court cases, the overriding priority for =|LAC=Library and Archives Canada=, as the custodian of federal government departmental records, was to meet its legal obligations to the Crown.

-Librarian and Archivist Emeritus Dr. Ian Wilson, Canada’s former national archivist, described this tension.
+Librarian and Archivist Emeritus Dr.
+Ian Wilson, Canada’s former national archivist, described this tension.
 He explained that, as the residential school litigation intensified, <!-- page 310 -->> Lawyers besieged the archives.
 Archivists, caught between the vagaries of old informal recordkeeping practices in church schools across the country, legal demands for instant and full access and obligations to employer and profession, struggled to uphold their ideal of the honest stewardship of the records…
 This process has tested the capacity of the archives and our professional ability to respond.[^151]

 These challenges did not end with the implementation of the 2007 Settlement Agreement.
-The TRC’s own difficulties in gaining access to government records held in LAC demonstrated why state-controlled archives are not necessarily best suited to meet the needs of Survivors, their families, and communities.
+The =|TRC=Truth and Reconciliation Commission of Canada=’s own difficulties in gaining access to government records held in =|LAC=Library and Archives Canada= demonstrated why state-controlled archives are not necessarily best suited to meet the needs of Survivors, their families, and communities.

-By 2009, in terms of public education, LAC had partnered with the Legacy of Hope Foundation and the Aboriginal Healing Foundation on two exhibitions: Where are the Children?
+By 2009, in terms of public education, =|LAC=Library and Archives Canada= had partnered with the Legacy of Hope Foundation and the Aboriginal Healing Foundation on two exhibitions: Where are the Children?
 Healing the Legacy of the Residential Schools;
 and “We were so far away …”: The Inuit experience of residential schools.[^152] Library and Archives Canada also produced an updated online version of the bibliography, “The Legacy of the Residential School System in Canada: A Selective Bibliography.”[^153]
-In 2010, LAC made an online finding aid available, “Conducting Research on Residential Schools: A Guide to the Records of the Indian and Inuit Affairs Program and Related Resources at Library and Archives Canada.”[^154]
+In 2010, =|LAC=Library and Archives Canada= made an online finding aid available, “Conducting Research on Residential Schools: A Guide to the Records of the Indian and Inuit Affairs Program and Related Resources at Library and Archives Canada.”[^154]

-In the spirit of reconciliation, LAC archivists (along with church archivists) brought binders of residential school photographs to the Learning Places at the TRC’s National Events, where Survivors and others could see them and get copies of their class pictures and other school activities.
+In the spirit of reconciliation, =|LAC=Library and Archives Canada= archivists (along with church archivists) brought binders of residential school photographs to the Learning Places at the =|TRC=Truth and Reconciliation Commission of Canada=’s National Events, where Survivors and others could see them and get copies of their class pictures and other school activities.
 For many Survivors, especially those who had no visual record of their own childhood or no pictures of siblings who have since passed away, this proved to be one of the most treasured aspects of the National Events experience.
-However, during this same time period, LAC’s holdings and its role in complying with the federal government’s legal obligations for document production, under the terms of the Settlement Agreement, became the focus of court proceedings between the TRC and the federal government.
+However, during this same time period, =|LAC=Library and Archives Canada=’s holdings and its role in complying with the federal government’s legal obligations for document production, under the terms of the Settlement Agreement, became the focus of court proceedings between the =|TRC=Truth and Reconciliation Commission of Canada= and the federal government.

 ### The TRC seeks full access to LAC records

-Schedule N to the Indian Residential Schools Settlement Agreement describes the mandate of the TRC as well as the obligations of the parties to the Agreement to assist the Commission in its work.
+Schedule N to the Indian Residential Schools Settlement Agreement describes the mandate of the =|TRC=Truth and Reconciliation Commission of Canada= as well as the obligations of the parties to the Agreement to assist the Commission in its work.
 There is a provision that deals with the obligation of the parties to provide relevant records to the Commission.
 It states: